rojas70/MAEG-3080-project/MCTS-tutorial.md

 <img src="media/tic-tac-toe-states.png" alt="drawing" width="400"/>
 </p>

+Note that the white "X" or "O" indicates the current turn for two players.

 Given a state, we have one or multiple choices of available actions corresponding to the state.
 Let us take the first state in the above picture as example.
 The available actions can be listed as following:
 <!--
 ![dsfdf](media/tic-tac-toe-case1.png)-->